TheHive-Project/CortexDocs/installation/install-guide.md

 ### Docker
 To use the Docker image, you must use [Docker](https://www.docker.com/) (courtesy of Captain Obvious).

-Cortex 2 requires [Elasticsearch](#elasticsearch-inside-a-docker) to run.
+Cortex 2 and newer requires [Elasticsearch](#elasticsearch-inside-a-docker) to run.
 You can use `docker-compose` to start them together in Docker or install and configure Elasticsearch manually.

 #### Use Docker-compose
 [Docker-compose](https://docs.docker.com/compose/install/) can start multiple dockers and link them together.